MarketSquare/robotframework-construct/README.md

 )
 ```

-This can be readily and directly derived from the bson specification [https://bsonspec.org/spec.html].
-AI can do that, while it remains easy to supervise the process.
-This is because the mapping between the specification and the declaration is immediate.
+This can be readily and directly derived from the bson specification [bson specification](https://bsonspec.org/spec.html).
+AI can help do that, efficiently.
+This is because the mapping between the specification and the declaration is immediate making it easy to supervise the process and verify the result.

 Using AI to generate a parser+generator would result in a larger volume of code to be verified, and the verification is harder.

-Also, the integration into the framework would remain an open issue.

 ### Checking and modifying binary data
 There are keywords with embedded parameters allowing checking and modifying binary data in a robotframework way